chaitugujjula00/ai-content-generator/README.md

 ## Contributing

-We welcome contributions to AIContentPro!
+We welcome contributions to smartContent-AI!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## Acknowledgements